Looking to escape the hustle and bustle of London for a bit? We share the Best Day Trips From London so you can do just that.

 Shakespeare’s Birthplace is an absolute must-see.
 The half-timbered house dates back to the 1500s and has been carefully restored to reflect life in Shakespeare’s time.
 There are period furnishings and the glove-making workshop where William Shakespeare’s father worked and earned his living.
 The adjacent Shakespeare Centre is home to artifacts, documents, and different exhibits related to the renowned playwright.

-Anne Hathaway’s Cottage is another major highlight in the city.
+Anne Hathaway’s Cottage is another major highlight in the city and makes for one of the best day trips from London.
 You can explore the thatched-roofed farmhouse of the lady who would be Shakespeare’s wife and see the parlor and kitchen that are filled with the original furniture.
 The cottage itself is beautiful and charming and you can’t help but fall in love with it.

 Finally, head to Holy Trinity Church to visit his final resting place.